spread-ai/docs-comments/docs/module-1/creating-a-studio-application.md

 {{ studio.publishApp }}

-??? exercise "Task 3: Publish your application"
+??? abstract "Task 3: Publish your application"

      Publish the application that you have created and then open it.